Preface:

 This is the truth: Your salespeople are the pivot around which the future of your company revolves.
 Are you still asking yourself why it is important to keep them happy?

 The answer is actually quite simple.
 People like to be acknowledged and rewarded for their hard work.
-It is easy for sales managers to assume that their reps are satisfied with their compensation.
+It is easy for sales managers to assume that their reps are satisfied with their compensation, but a comprehensive approach that includes broad based compensation structure can help ensure all team members feel valued and fairly compensated, ultimately contributing to a positive sales branding image.

 But here is a cold hard fact - 78 percent of workers responded to a Globoforce survey by saying that they would work harder if they felt that their efforts were better recognized and appreciated.